 - Have not already transferred the maximum number of credits allowed

 - Have obtained pre-approval from a Parsons advisor to transfer the credit

 Bring the summer course catalog from the other institution to your advisor and complete the Permission to Take Courses at Another Institution form (PDF).

 Note: Because each Parsons program has a carefully structured, sequential curriculum, approval is rarely given to take core program courses at another institution.

-If you wish to change your major within the same division and degree program, fill out the Change of Department Form (PDF) and take it to your advisor.
-Students wishing to remain in the same division but change degrees (for example, from BBA to BFA) should consult the Parsons Catalog for applicable procedures.
-If you wish to transfer to another division of the university, you must apply through the Office of Admission.
+If you entered Parsons before 2015–2016 and would like to change your major within the same college and degree program, fill out the Change of Department Form (PDF) and take it to your advisor.
+Students wishing to remain in the same college but change degrees (for example, from BBA to BFA) should consult the Parsons Catalog for applicable procedures.
+If you wish to transfer to another college of the university, you must apply through the Office of Admission.